Gadz00ks77/whom/README.md

  ## TODO

- - Review GSI calls for eventual consistency potential issues -- whom-fetch-results; no change required as the chunks must be marked complete.
+ - Review GSI calls for eventual consistency potential issues
+ - whom-fetch-results; no change required as the chunks must be marked complete.
- -- whom-ticket-process-chunk; change as per TO DO in code -- whom-ticket-send-to-queue; change as per TO DO in code -- whom-ticket-start-chunk-process; no change required if "send to queue" fix above is accounted for.
+ - whom-ticket-process-chunk; change as per TO DO in code
+ - whom-ticket-send-to-queue; change as per TO DO in code
+ - whom-ticket-start-chunk-process; no change required if "send to queue" fix above is accounted for.
+ - Limit Batch to 500 per chunk